Neurs12/Neurs12/README.md

 - 😐 Make projects that no one will ever use.

-- 👨‍💻 Main language is Python, other languages are C/C++, Node.js and HTML/CSS/JS.
+- 👨‍💻 Main language is Python, other languages are C/C++, Node.js and HTML/CSS/JS (learning Dart & Flutter).

 - 💻 Maybe a full-stack developer.